Canon 1Ds Mark II vs Sony RX1R II

 Many modern cameras cannot only take still pictures, but also record videos.
 The RX1R II indeed provides for movie recording, while the 1Ds Mark II does not.
 The highest resolution format that the RX1R II can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX1R II has an electronic viewfinder (2360k dots), while the 1Ds Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the RX1R II has a higher magnification than the one of the 1Ds Mark II (0.74x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1Ds Mark II and Sony RX1R II along with similar information for a selection of comparators.

 One feature that is present on the 1Ds Mark II, but is missing on the RX1R II is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.